 3) Gogogo Sport Laser Golf Rangefinder – Customers are finding that this model, albeit a little cheaper than some of the big-name brands, is calculating yardage more accurately.
 If you’re playing a particularly hilly course, this might be the option for you.
 The battery power vs the USB charging provides the rangefinding you need at a more affordable price.

-4) PEAKPULSE 6S Golf Laser Rangefinder – The Peakpulse touts the flag acquisition with vibration technology.
+4) PEAKPULSE 6S Golf Laser Rangefinder – What I really like about this one is how it felt in your hands.
+It just seems to have an appropriate weight to it, so it didn’t feel cheap.
+Additionally, the grooved spots for your fingers make them comfortable to hold.
+Some rangefinders can feel blocky or square, but this rangefinder feels great.
+The Peakpulse touts the flag acquisition with vibration technology.
 Some rangefinders chirp, some use an indicator, but this one vibrates.
 The 6S Laser Rangefinder allows you to shoot distances to the flag, bunkers, trees, and other objects with accuracy to the yard.
 This one is battery powered and shuts down after 8 seconds of inactivity, saving battery power.
 Not a bad feature if you’re indulging in a few adult beverages, and memory can slip.

 Profey Golf (Runner-Up)

 5) Profey Golf Rangefinder – The perfect combination of Angle, Scan, Accuracy, JOLT and Slope Tech.
 Slope-Switch Tech makes the golfer easily toggle in and out of the Slope function.
 PinSeeker with JOLT Tech & Slope Tech provides the golfers with compensated distance base on hole’s uphill or downhill.
+The yardage on this is a max of 1,500 (at least claimed) which is very impressive.
+Realistically, on the golf course, hopefully, your only needing a distance of 500-600 yards at the tee box.
 So hit the birdie with accurate data.